Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/browser.md

 ---
 slug: genome-browser
-title: What is the Genome browser?
+title: What is the genome browser?
 description: How to browse genes, variants, and other features aligned to the reference genome
 related_articles:
   - href: navigation.md